erickmerchant/handcraft/README.md

 #### element.attr(key, value)

 Set an attribute.
 The second parameter can be an _effect_.
 Returns the _element_ for chaining.
-This method also can be used to read an attribute if no value is provided.

 #### element.classes(...classes)